codeByVaibhav/Snake-game-in-C/README.md

 This is a Code::Block project.

-NOTE:

-1. THESE CODES WILL ONLY WORK IN WINDOWS PLATFORM AS I HAVE USED WINDOWS LIBRARY.
+## Note:

+1. these codes will only work in windows platform as i have used windows library.
-In order to run the compile and run the game properly:-
+### In order to run the compile and run the game properly:-

-2. SET YOUR CONSOLE FONT TO CONSOLAS.

-3. SET YOUR FONT SIZE IN BETWEEN 5 AND 16.

-   LARGER THE FONT SIZE LARGER WILL BE YOUR SCREEN.

-   YOU HAVE TO SET IT MANNUALLY IN COMMAND PROMPT IN DEFAULTS -> FONT.
+2. set your console font to consolas.
+3. set your font size in between 5 and 16. larger the font size larger will be your screen. you have to set it mannually in command prompt in defaults -> font.

 4. In order to use it you must enable C99 mode by passing -std=c99 before compiling (or some later standard) to GCC.